imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

   - ESSENTIAL_FRAGLEN: mean length of library inserts and also minimum peak size called by MACS2
   - ESSENTIAL_THREADS: number of threads for parallel tasks
   - ESSENTIAL_USE_BOWTIE1: if true use bowtie1 for read mapping, otherwise bowtie2 by default
+  - ESSENTIAL_FULLLIBRARYSIZE: if true (default) use total number of reads in bam for normalization in DiffBind analysis (if false only reads overlapping peaks)

-- additional (more specialized) parameter can be given in the var.groovy-files of the individual pipeline modules
+- additional (more specialized) parameter can be given in the header files of the individual pipeline modules

 If differential binding analysis is selected it is required additionally:

 - contrasts_diffbind.txt: indicate intended group comparisions for differential binding analysis, e.g. *KOvsWT=(KO-WT)* if targets.txt contains the groups *KO* and *WT*.
 Give 1 contrast per line.

 ## Programs required